How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum security deposit in Georgia?

-Georgia does not impose a statutory limit on security deposits.
-However, landlords must return the deposit within 30 days after the tenant moves out, minus any lawful deductions.
+Georgia does not impose a statutory cap on security deposits.
+Landlords must return the deposit within 30 days after move-out, minus lawful deductions.

-Can I charge a late fee for rent in Georgia?
+Can a landlord charge a late fee in Georgia?

 Yes.
-In Georgia, late fees are capped at greater of $20 or 20% of monthly rent.
-Late fee terms should be clearly stated in the lease agreement.
+Georgia caps late fees at greater of $20 or 20% of monthly rent.
+Late fee terms must be clearly stated in the lease.

-What disclosures are required for a Georgia Residential Lease Agreement?
+What disclosures are required in a Georgia residential lease?

-Georgia requires the following disclosures in lease agreements: Lead-based paint (pre-1978, federal); Landlord/agent identity and address (O.C.G.A. § 44-7-3); Move-in inspection checklist (O.C.G.A. § 44-7-33); Flooding history if known; Former meth lab if known.
-Our platform automatically includes all required disclosures for Georgia in your generated document.
+Georgia requires these disclosures in residential lease agreements: Lead-based paint (pre-1978, federal); Landlord/agent identity and address (O.C.G.A. § 44-7-3); Move-in inspection checklist (O.C.G.A. § 44-7-33); Flooding history if known; Former meth lab if known.
+Missing required disclosures can expose landlords to penalties or give tenants grounds to break the lease.
+Our platform automatically includes all required Georgia disclosures.

 Ready to Create Your Georgia Residential Lease Agreement?